I started this blog to develop my writing ability as well as to make some use

 ---

 Which looks a little familiar...
-Upon running jekyll --server I am greeted with a preview of
+Upon running jekyll --server

-my site running on WEBrick.
-Marvelous!
+my site running on WEBrick

 Customization